gatsbyjs/gatsby/CONTRIBUTING.md

 * Commit and push to your fork.
 * Create an pull request from your branch.

+### Contributing to the documentation.

+Gatsby, unsurprisingly uses Gatsby for it's documentation website.
+Here are the steps to add/modify documentation and preview it.

+* Clone the repo and navigate to `/www`
+* Run `yarn` to install all of the website's dependencies.
+* Run `gatsby develop` to preview the website in `http://localhost:8000`
+* The Markdown files for the documentation live in `/docs` folder.
+Make additions or modifications here.
+* Make sure to double check your grammar and capitalise correctly.
+* Commit and push to your fork.
+* Create an pull request from your branch.

 ## Development tools

 ### Redux devtools